Overview Of Membrane Processes

 Milk whey is a valuable byproduct which comes from cheese manufacture.
 It is a valuable source of proteins for both the food and pharmaceutical industries.
 In many cases chromatography is the best method to isolate whey proteins on a preparative scale.
 The early use of membranes is covered by Brans et al., (2004) at the University of Wageningen in the Food & Bioprocess Engineering Group (as then).
 One of the best reviews covering the recovery of whey proteins which puts membrane processing into context is by Ganju and Gogate (2017).

 Very often ultrafiltration is applied for both milk and whey concentration prior to some form of application of chromatography.
 There are some examples in the literature where whey is concentrated by reverse osmosis or ultrafiltration followed by drying (Jindal & Grandison, 1992) before further processing.
-Nanofiltration is used for concentrating lactose.
+Nanofiltration is used for concentrating lactose from a whey.

 Acid whey also known as cottage cheese whey, has been partially demineralised and concentrated using nanofiltration (Roman et al., 2009) at a laboratory scale.
 The membrane system was a flat sheet membrane.
 The researchers showed a rejection of protein and lactose in the retentate of over 90%.